cabbruzzese/fon/README.md

 Your bitterness and anger towards those who have crossed you.
 This increases your maximum ammo for magical weapons.
 You will learn new spell attacks when raised to certain milestones.

+## Weapon Enhancements

+### Melee

+There are new melee weapons.
+An axe that can be found on the levels and the scythe can now be used to slash your foes.
+Incresae your Vengeance for even greater damage.

+### Magical

+You can earn new abilities for every mage weapon by increasing Scorn.
+Some provide alternative fire modes, while others can be charged up for greater attacks.

+### Transformation

+Your transformations become more powerful as you increase Ferocity, gaining new attacks, improving some existing attacks, and providing ways to replenish your energy.

+### Heavy Weapons

+The grenades can now be timed by holding in the fire button.
+This allows more precision when preparing a throw, or the ability to time a grenade to explode in an area to get hard to target monsters.

 ## More Monsters

 In order to help fill the world and scale up the challenge, monsters have been beefed up and repopulate.